Canon 100D vs Olympus PEN-F

 The PEN-F is a recent model that features in the current product line-up of Olympus.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.

 Review summary: Canon 100D vs Olympus PEN-F

-So what is the bottom line?
+So how do things add up?
 Is the Canon 100D better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.